len-sla/JINA/README_Cornel.md

 Of course if there would be some extra metadata to those pictures  finetunig could be done and level of confidence will be much higher. <b>

-Direction  taken by Han Xiao in my opinion has bright future.Especially coupled with microservices Streamlite, Weaviate and other Python based frontends
+Direction  taken by Han Xiao in my opinion has future.
+Especially coupled with microservices Streamlite, Weaviate and other Python based frontends

 ---